FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/unit_format.md

 # Unit Format

-Billing data frequently captures data measured in units related to data size, count, time, and other dimensions.
+Billing data frequently captures data measured in units related to data size, count, time, and other [*dimensions*](#glossary:dimension).
 The Unit Format attribute provides a standard for expressing units of measure in columns appearing in billing data.

-All columns defined in FOCUS specifying Unit Format as a value format MUST follow the requirements listed below.
+All columns defined in [FOCUS](#glossary:finops-cost-and-usage-specification) specifying Unit Format as a value format MUST follow the requirements listed below.

 ## Attribute ID